 Fair warning, I’m going to spoil the entire plot of British Intelligence.
-How else to review it?
+How else to review this espionage drama?
 Plot is all it offers.

-It’s World War I and the British are hurting.
-Every plan they make leaks to the Germans.
-The British suspect the famed German spy Strendler has infiltrated their organization, but no one can identify him.
-Desperate to weed out Strendler, the British plan to recall their best agent from undercover duty.
+In 1917, amid World War I, the British are hurting.
+Every plan leaks to the Germans.
+The British suspect the notorious German spy Strendler has infiltrated their organization, but no one can identify him.
+Desperate to weed out Strendler, the British recall their best agent from undercover duty.

-This plan also leaks to the Germans.
-They kill the British agent and shoot down his extraction plane.
+This plan also leaks to the Germans, who kill the British agent and shoot down his extraction plane.

 The pilot, Frank Bennett, survives.
-We see him recovering in a hospital.
-A nurse, Helene von Lorbeer, played by Margaret Lindsay, tends to him.
-There’s an attraction between the two, but von Lorbeer says she has to leave.
+In a French hospital, a nurse named Helene, played by Margaret Lindsay, tends to him.
+There’s an attraction between the two, but Helene says she has to leave.

-Von Lorbeer turns out to be a German spy.
+Helene turns out to be a German spy.
 She’s recalled to headquarters, given a commendation and a new assignment.
-Posing as a refugee, she’s to infiltrate the house of British cabinet minister Arthur Bennett.
-Arthur is, of course, Frank‘s father.
+Posing as a refugee, she’s tasked to infiltrate the house of British cabinet minister Arthur Bennett, who she recognizes as Frank‘s father.

-Von Lorbeer quickly ingratiates herself with the Bennett family.
+Helene ingratiates herself with the Bennett family.
 Her German contact is the family butler Valdar, played by Boris Karloff.
-Unbeknownst to von Lorbeer, Valdar is a double-agent, reporting to the head of British Intelligence.
+Unbeknownst to Helene, Valdar is a double-agent, reporting to the head of British Intelligence.

-Some sloppy code-passing by von Lorbeer arouses the suspicions of British Intelligence.
-They set a trap involving a would-be German agent, but Von Lorbeer sees through it, maintaining her cover.
+Some sloppy code-passing by Helene arouses the suspicions of British Intelligence.
+They set a trap involving a would-be German agent, but Helene sees through it, maintaining her cover.

 But the authorities had suspected Valdar and kept him under surveillance.
-They rush into the cellar and disarm the bomb but Valdar flees with the plans.
+They rush into the cellar and defenestrate the bomb, but Valdar flees with the plans.
 He’s shot during his escape but makes it to a German safe house.
 Just as German agents prepare to transmit the British plans, a Zeppelin bomb levels the building.

 That’s a lot of plot.
-The labyrinthine twists of agents, double agents, and triple agents, leave little room for characterization.
+The labyrinthine twists of agents, double agents, and triple agents leave little room for characterization.
 As Helene, Lindsay functions not as a character with feelings and nuance, but a plot device to drive the mystery of Strendler’s identity.
 As Valdar, Karloff flips between caricatural French butler, cartoonish German villain, and obsequious British agent.
 But maybe this is by design.
-Characterization requires a degree of plausibility, and British Intelligence has none.
+Characterization requires plausibility, and British Intelligence has none.

 Take Valdar’s big reveal that he is Strendler.
-If Valdar was a British agent, he would have told the British about von Lorbeer, making the ruse involving the fake German agent unnecessary.
-But, if Valdar didn’t tell the British about von Lorbeer, how did they know her handler‘s code phrases?
-Surely, they wouldn’t be reused between agents.
-And just how did Valdar acquire so much guarded information?
-His espionage consists of little-more than standing outside thin doors or open windows.
-As a butler, he wouldn’t be privy to anything discussed at a secure location.
+If Valdar was a British agent, he would have told the British about Helene, making the ruse involving the fake German agent unnecessary.
+But, if Valdar didn’t tell the British about Helene, how did they know her handler‘s code phrases?
+This film even acknowledges this bit of inanity at the end with the British Intelligence lead saying, “We almost overplayed our parts trying to be too clever.”
+Indeed.

-British Intelligence may be overlong and beset with plot holes, but at least it’s got Karloff.
-His performance in what amounts to a triple role is the film’s lone bright spot.
-And it’s nice seeing him work outside the horror genre.
+British Intelligence may be overlong and beset with plot holes, but at least it features an interesting performance from Karloff.
+He never convinces in what amounts to a triple role—his French accent alone is cringe-worthy—but it’s nice seeing him work outside the horror genre.
 I can’t recommend it, though Karloff fans may enjoy it as a curiosity.